rubblecoder/MtgDeckBuilder/README.md

 [Bootstrap 4](http://getbootstrap.com/docs/4.0/getting-started/introduction/) has bee included.
 Other styles that can be included can be found at: http://getbootstrap.com/

 [ngx-bootstrap](https://valor-software.com/ngx-bootstrap/#/getting-started#installation-instructions) has been included.
 Other styles that can be included can be found at: https://valor-software.com/ngx-bootstrap/#/

+The loading screen is using the [Please-Wait library](https://github.com/Pathgather/please-wait) and [SpinKit styles](http://tobiasahlin.com/spinkit/).
+This is the main loading screen waiting for the app to load.